 Part of being a successful online courses instructor involves keeping up to date on the latest industry news and strategies.
-What are the latest and newest course offerings and trends?
+What are the latest and newest course news headlines and trends?
 Where does Udemy fit into the industry and how is it evolving?
 What can you learn from industry successes and failures?
 And more.

-Here we gather up some of the most recent news in the online course industry to help keep you up to date and to bring you new ideas.
+Here we gather up some of the most recent news headlines in the online course industry to help keep you up to date and to bring you new ideas.
 Happy learning!